Sung Wong Toi station: Naming

 This station is located geographically closer to Ma Tau Chung than To Kwa Wan.
 During the planning and construction phases, "To Kwa Wan" was originally chosen for this station and "Ma Tau Wai" for the adjacent station, which is in To Kwa Wan.
-In a future network map revealed by the MTR to the public on 23 September 2017, the station name was changed to that of the nearby landmark Sung Wong Toi, an important historic relic of Song Dynasty Emperor Duanzong.
-However, the MTR Corporation stated that the name was "for internal reference" and that no final decision would be made until 2018.

-On 27 November 2017, the Transport and Housing Bureau announced that the names of both stations were finalised according to the "internal reference", and that the names reflected public concern over geographical accuracy, the historical significance of the monolith, and the integration of the railway structures with the local community.
+In a proposed network map announced by the MTR to the public on September 23, 2017, the station's name was updated to that of the nearby landmark, Sung Wong Toi, a significant historical site from the Song dynasty era of Emperor Duanzong.
+On November 27, 2017, the Transport and Housing Bureau confirmed that the names of both stations had been finalized.
+These names were chosen to address public feedback on geographical accuracy, the historical importance of the monument, and the blending of railway structures with the local community.

 Archaeological discovery

-On 21 April 2014, construction workers discovered six wells and thousands of artefacts dating back to the Song dynasty.
-Construction was halted for months while archaeological assessment was being done.
-This discovery led to an 11-month delay and an additional cost of 3 billion Hong Kong dollars to the construction project.
-The government plans to preserve at least one of the wells on-site and incorporate it into the station design.
-About 400 pieces of the 700 thousand unearthed relics such as coins and ceramic wares were selected and exhibited in the concourse of this station for a limited period.
+On April 21, 2014, construction workers discovered six wells and a trove of artifacts dating back to the Song dynasty.
+Construction was postponed for several months as archaeological evaluations were carried out.
+The unexpected discovery resulted in an 11-month delay and an additional cost of 3 billion Hong Kong dollars for the project.
+The government intends to conserve at least one of the wells on-site and integrate it into the station's design.
+Out of the 700 thousand relics unearthed, approximately 400 items such as coins and ceramic wares are now on display in the station's concourse.